 Step 1: getting expert advice

-Last year the group invited expert ecologist, Dr. Paul Forman, to visit five properties in the Northern Grampians to assess the hydrology and habitat around farm dams.
-Dr. Forman then developed detailed recommendation lists for each property, to improve the ecological condition of wetlands as well as improving farm hydrology and water quality.
+Last year the group invited expert ecologist, Dr. Paul Foreman, to visit five properties in the Northern Grampians to assess the hydrology and habitat around farm dams.
+Dr. Foreman then developed detailed recommendation lists for each property, to improve the ecological condition of wetlands as well as improving farm hydrology and water quality.

 Many recommendations revolved around:

 • Expanding the stock proof fencing with off–dam trough watering to strengthen the ecological connectivity between dams;

 • Controlling the density of the regrowth with ecological thinning and controlled grazing suppression during the germination/recruitment phase;

 • Reintroducing ‘missing’ robust native tussocks such as Common Tussock Grass; and

 • Monitoring kangaroo grazing pressure, vegetation structure and targeted wildlife species such as declining woodland birds, amphibians, mammals, reptiles and macroinvertebrates to assess for improvement.